useperform/perform/docs/tutorials/open-some-hours/index.rst

 Open Some Hours
 ===============

-Arkwight and Granville run a small shop.
+Arkwright and Granville run a small shop.
 Tired of managing their inventory manually with spreadsheets and bits of paper, they've decided to create a web app to track it all in a single place.

 Our task is to create it.